Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/handler/invalid-usage-handler.md

     }
 }
 ```

-The code above dynamically generates an invalid usage message that represents the correct usage of the command.

 > [!CAUTION]
 > Ensure that you use the `-parameters` compiler flag to retrieve the parameter names in the method.
 For further details, refer to the [More info](../../getting-started.md#parameters-compile-flag).